 Epidemiologic and radiographic studies have found correlations between hip osteoarthritis (OA) and FAI lesions, supporting the theory that prolonged contact between the anatomically mismatched acetabulum and femur may lead not only to cam and pincer lesions, but eventually to further cartilage damage and subsequent joint deterioration.
-Surgical treatment of FAI is less effective for pain reduction in patients who have already progressed to late-stage OA.
 It is believed that osteoplasty of the impinging bone is needed to protect the cartilage from further damage and to preserve the natural joint.
 Therefore, if FAI morphology is shown to be an etiology of OA, a strategy to reduce the occurrence of idiopathic hip OA could be early recognition and treatment of FAI before cartilage damage and joint deterioration occurs.